TrulyHecky/Python-projects/README.md

 # Python projects

-In this repository you will find different projects that I wrote on Python.
+In this repository you will find different projects that I wrote on Python

 # Projects